 The processing also impacts on flavour – the dark roasting process used on the beans can reduce more subtle flavours in the beans homogenizing their taste and, the high temperature associated with spray drying can also affect the flavour of the beans.

-But if that processing changes the taste of coffee, you might be wondering does it also change it any potential health benefits of instant coffee (because yes, coffee is good for you) … and to determine the answer we need to look at the levels of heath enhancing ingredients vs those that, potentially, we might want to cut back on.
+But if that processing changes the taste of coffee, you might be wondering does it also change any potential health benefits of instant coffee (because yes, coffee is good for you) … To determine the answer we need to look at the levels of health enhancing ingredients in instant coffee vs those that, potentially, we might want to cut back on.